tableau/tableau-viz-lwc/README.md

     - Install Visual Studio Code
     - Install the Visual Studio Code Salesforce extensions, including the Lightning Web Components extension

----
+    **Tip:** You do not need to complete the last module and create the Hello World Lightning Web Component.
+We use the Trailhead here just to help you set up your environment.

-> Note that you will use the Salesforce CLI to perform the following steps.
+    **Note:** You will use the Salesforce CLI to perform the following steps.
 Be sure you enable Dev Hub in your Trailhead Playground before you begin.
 Login to your Playground.
 Go to **Setup > Development > Dev Hub**).

----

-1. If you haven't already done so, open a Command window and authorize your hub org and provide it with an alias (**myhuborg** in the following command):
+1) If you haven't already done so, open a Command window and authorize your hub org and provide it with an alias (**myhuborg** in the following command):

     ```
     sfdx force:auth:web:login -d -a myhuborg

     ```

-1. Clone the **tableau-viz-lwc** repository:
+1) Clone the **tableau-viz-lwc** repository:

     ```
     git clone https://github.com/tableau/tableau-viz-lwc

     ```

-1. Navigate to the directory of the repository you just cloned.
+1) Navigate to the directory of the repository you just cloned.

     ```
     cd tableau-viz-lwc

     ```

-1. Create a scratch org and provide it with an alias (**tableau-viz-lwc** in the command below):
+1) Create a scratch org and provide it with an alias (**tableau-viz-lwc** in the command below):

     ```
     sfdx force:org:create -s -f config/project-scratch-def.json -a tableau-viz-lwc

     ```

-1. Push the component to your scratch org:
+1) Push the component to your scratch org:

     ```
     sfdx force:source:push
     ```

-1. Open the scratch org:
+1) Open the scratch org:

     ```
     sfdx force:org:open